brentley/appmeshworkshop/content/x-ray/xray_nodejs.md

 --set tracing.provider=x-ray
 ```

-Finally, let's restart our pods again in order to force the injection of the X-Ray container:
+Now, let's restart our pods again in order to force the injection of the X-Ray container:

 ```bash
 kubectl delete pods -n appmesh-workshop-ns --all